 3. Keep your traditions alive

 As important as is to keep your traditions alive is to also adjust and adopt to new ones.
 Give yourself the time to explore and discover the meanings behind the traditions of the new place where you live.
-You don’t have to adopt all the things but make sure to have an open mind.
-It’s all about finding balance.
+Take time to discover the local culture’s customs and celebrate the beauty in blending both worlds.
+It’s about balance.